History of US Broadcasting Abroad

 Arguments Against the Decision

-US Soft Power Decline: Cutting these media outlets
+- US Soft Power Decline: Cutting these media outlets reduces America’s global influence .

 Conclusion

-The closure of US-funded broadcasters represents a major shift in
+- The closure of US-funded broadcasters represents a major shift in US foreign media policy .

-While aimed at cutting costs and reducing bureaucracy , it has
+- While aimed at cutting costs and reducing bureaucracy , it has geopolitical consequences , potentially benefiting China and Russia .

-This move raises critical questions about press freedom,
+- This move raises critical questions about press freedom, soft power, and global media influence .

 UPSC Mains Practice Question